rajashekarvarma/FastaDipeptidePatternFinder/README.md

 # FastaDipeptidePatternFinder

 ## Scan and find di peptide patterns (P-S/T/Y or S/T/Y-P) from Fasta protein sequences.
-FastaPatternFinder is written in python3 and requires python3 to run.
+FastaDipeptidePatternFinder is written in python3 and requires python3 to run.

 ### prerequisites